Ralph Kaufmann

-Ralph Martin Kaufmann (born August 4, 1969) is a German mathematician working in the United States.
+Ralph Martin Kaufmann (born August 4, 1969) is a German-American mathematician working in the United States.

 Career

 Kaufmann studied mathematics, physics and philosophy at the University of Bonn.
 He obtained a master's degree in Physics in 1994 under the supervision of Werner Nahm and a master's degree in philosophy under the supervision of Rainer Stuhlmann-Laeisz in 1996.
 His doctoral studies were carried out at the Max Planck Institute for Mathematics under the supervision of Yuri Manin, and he graduated summa cum laude from University of Bonn in 1997 with a thesis entitled "The geometry of the moduli space of pointed curves, the tensor product in the theory of Frobenius manifolds and the explicit Künneth formula in quantum cohomology".

 He remained at the Max Planck Institute for one year after his graduation as a researcher before moving to the Institut des Hautes Études Scientifiques for a year with a Marie Curie Fellowship from the European Union.

 In 1999 Kaufmann moved to the United States, where he has held several positions.
 He arrived at his current institution, Purdue University, in 2007 as an associate professor, being promoted to full professor in 2012.

 Kaufmann has been a member of the Institute for Advanced Study in Princeton, and has held visiting positions at the Max Planck Institute for Mathematics in Bonn, the Institut des Hautes Études Scientifiques, the Mittag-Leffler Institute in Stockholm, the Isaac Newton Institute in Cambridge, and the Mathematical Sciences Research Institute in Berkeley, California.